GPTHumanizer Logo

 I would still try GPTinf if your goal is to evaluate GPTinf itself.
 Its free preview can be enough for a very short sample, and some users may prefer its workflow.

 GPTinf may also make sense if you are already planning to upgrade and only need a quick check before paying.
-Based on the pricing screenshot I reviewed earlier, GPTinf’s paid plans start at $9.99/month, so the decision becomes less about “Can I try it?” and more about “Is the output worth paying for?”
+Its paid plans start at $9.99/month on monthly billing, while the yearly option shows a lower effective monthly price starting at $4.99/month.
+So the decision is less about “Can I try it?” and more about “Is the output worth paying for, especially if I commit to yearly billing?”

 When You Should Try GPTHumanizer AI Instead